 Alcohol and Processed Foods

-These two groups are lumped together due to the fact that they both should be avoided for their ability to cause increased bodily inflammation.
+These two groups are lumped together because they both should be avoided for their ability to cause increased bodily inflammation.

 Consuming large amounts of processed foods, especially those that are high-calorie, may “lead to obesity, metabolic syndrome, and a variety of chronic health conditions.”
 This, in turn, leads to “chronic inflammation in the body, which may be linked to psoriasis flare-ups.”
 Alcohol plays a similar role in psoriasis flare-ups as processed foods due to its “disruptive effects on the various pathways of the immune system.”